About Dr. Angela Chen

 How I provide support

-I’m committed to helping Millennials with social anxiety and self-described people-pleasing and perfectionistic tendencies lean into their values and strengths so they can thrive at work and in their relationships.
+I’m committed to helping Millennials who struggle with social anxiety and self-described people-pleasing and perfectionistic tendencies lean into their values and strengths so they can thrive at work and in their relationships.
 Nothing makes me happier than to witness a patient shift their relationship with themself and reclaim control of their life, even when doing so is outside of their comfort zone.

 Think I’m the right therapist for you?